Sipsa Labs / Products / UltraCompress / Verify

 / section 02

-The README's "What doesn't work yet" section is the same idea, applied to capabilities a reader might assume work because the rest of the package does.
+The README's "What doesn't work yet" section applies the same honesty to capabilities a reader might assume work because the rest of the package does.
 Both surfaces stay fresh.

 / section 03